miladxandi/Simplist/README.md

 `'middleware'=>'Main.Home.Aboutus'`
->When there was no conflict with the requested URL & its defined request method, before launching Controllers, we have some middleware to check some information.
+>When there was no conflict with the requested URL & its defined request method, before launching Controllers, we have some middleware to do some validations.
 It can use to check security cookies or website language options and etc.
 Every Middleware should return `true` in its "Status" key to pass its examination.
-Middleware also can process on a `Querry String` by getting it, in its function parameters.
+Middlewares also can process on a `Querry String` by getting it, in their function parameters.
+Just like Controllers, we need their pure name without the "Middleware" extensions.

 - [x] Starters Documentation
 - [ ] Complete Documentations